aka133/NeuromorphicML/README.md

 I implemented neural encoding mechanisms using high-density population coding and biologically-plausible firing rates.
 The system successfully converts complex language embeddings into spike-based representations while maintaining semantic relationships.
 The integration of evolutionary network architecture with reinforcement learning principles demonstrates a novel approach to training brain-like neural networks.

 ### Performance Optimization
-My binary embedding systems achieve an 87.5% reduction in memory usage when converting from continuous to binary representations (8192 to 1024 bits).
-The integration of spiking networks significantly reduces computational complexity, while my distributed training approach enables scalability.
+My binary embedding systems achieve a 50-100x reduction in memory usage when converting from continuous to spiking representations (with 5% sparsity and Microsoft's 1.58 bit LLM compression techniques).
+The integration of spiking networks significantly reduces computational complexity, while the distributed training approach enables scalability.

 ## Project Progression Highlights
 The research evolved from a basic neuroevolution model with just 3 neurons to increasingly complex implementations.
 Key milestones include tokenizing an OpenWebText corpus, converting continuous embeddings to binary representations using 8 H100 GPUs, and implementing compression techniques.
 The project culminated in developing the largest known Liquid State Machine, featuring cortical layers and a midbrain reservoir for biologically realistic organization.
-I also created a teacher-student distillation framework for automated training of the LSM.

 ## Technologies & Dependencies
 - PyTorch with Distributed Computing Support